Huia

 Where to find: —

-maoriana breed on many islands of northern New Zealand from the Three Kings to Motumahanga off New Plymouth in the west to islands in the Bay of Plenty in the east. and at Chatham and Auckland Islands.
+maoriana breeds on many islands of northern New Zealand from the Three Kings to Motumahanga off New Plymouth in the west to islands in the Bay of Plenty in the east, and at Chatham and Auckland Islands.

 Illustration description: —